SripadhiDeekshith/SripadhiDeekshith/README.md

 ## Hi!
 This is Deekshith 💫
-🎓 Computer Science and Engineering graduate from MVSR 💡 Interested in AI/ML, Software Engineering,Data Structures & Algorithms 🛠️ Skilled in Python, C/C++, Java, AWS, and SQL
+🎓 Computer Science and Engineering graduate from MVSR <br>
+💡 Interested in AI/ML, Software Engineering,Data Structures & Algorithms
+🛠️ Skilled in Python, C/C++, Java, AWS, and SQL
 📊 Built projects in sentiment analysis and cloud-hosted web applications